Kia EV3 vs Lexus LBX

 Both come with modern infotainment systems.
 Apple CarPlay and Android Auto are standard across both.

-The Kia EV3 stands out with wireless Apple CarPlay/Android Auto that you will not find on the Lexus LBX.
+The Kia EV3 stands out with wireless Apple CarPlay/Android Auto and V2L that you will not find on the Lexus LBX.
 The Lexus LBX counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain